claranet/tfwrapper/README.md

       subscription_id: "xxxxxxx" # the Azure account to use for state storage
       resource_group_name: "tfstates-xxxxx-rg" # The Azure resource group with state storage
       storage_account_name: "tfstatesxxxxx"
-  # This backend use service principal credentials
-  - name: "azure-service-principal"
-    general:
-      subscription_id: "xxxxxxx" # the Azure account to use for state storage
-      resource_group_name: "tfstates-xxxxx-rg" # The Azure resource group with state storage
-      storage_account_name: "tfstatesxxxxx"
-    credentials:
-      profile: my-state-azure-profile # should be configured in .azurerm/config.yml
   # This backend use Azure AD authentication
   - name: "azure-ad-auth"
     general: